What is a Unit Testing Framework?¶

 One standard in quality control is the four-eyes-check by two persons.
 Writing professional code in a lean and agile, continuous delivery software environment, usually involves this additional peer review step.
 The review step is an attempt to separate code production, and testing to separate persons as the perception of the tester adds valuable input to the code leading to quicker deployment of quality software.

 A review typically involves testing the functionality of the code output for different inputs.
 These tests are equally performed during code production and review stages.
-The problem, this review step is targetting onto, is that a programmer typically does not think of all critical test situations.
+The problem, this review step is targeting onto, is that a programmer typically does not think of all critical test situations.
 The tester, in turn, does not know about the code and its context and therefore the reviewer needs time to understand the context of the program.
 In an attempt to save valuable time, review and code production have to be based on a definition for the produced functionality which can be for example the creation of a valid file format.
 Such a definition allows the tester to perform tests without necessarily needing to hack into the code base.
 Defining these tests somewhere records the current functionality of the program and protects it against changes.

 Even though, the review process guarantees a higher level of quality, the additional assessment requires an assignment of double the developing resources and those resources are usually considered precious.
 In this context, automated test environments minimize production time and ensure a consistent level of quality.
 This level of quality can then consistently get maintained over time when further changes are introduced to the unit.